anthonytoribio/SearchEngine/README.md

 * npm install
 * npm start

-* The search engine is now running on localhost on port 4999
+* The search engine is now running on localhost on port 3000

 ## STEP 5:
 Search a query:

 * Type a query in the search bar and either press enter or click on the magnifying class symbol on the right

+## Note:
+If you would like to use the voice commands then make sure to run the client on Google Chrome.